Conference key agreement in a quantum network

 \section{Abstract}

+Quantum conference key agreement (QCKA) allows multiple users to establish a secure key from a shared multi-partite entangled state.
+In a quantum network, this protocol can be efficiently implemented using a single copy of a N-qubit Greenberger-Horne-Zeilinger (GHZ) state to distil a secure N-user conference key bit, whereas up to N-1 entanglement pairs are consumed in the traditional pair-wise protocol.
+We demonstrate the advantage provided by GHZ states in a testbed consisting of a photonic six-user quantum network, where four users can distil either a GHZ state or the required number of Bell pairs for QCKA using network routing techniques. {In the asymptotic limit, we report a more than two-fold enhancement of the conference key rate when comparing the two protocols.
+We extrapolate our data set to show that the resource advantage for the GHZ protocol persists when taking into account finite-key effects.}

-One of the great promises of quantum technology is the development of quantum networks, which will allow global distribution of entanglement for tasks such as distributed quantum computing~\cite{beals_efficient_2013,van_meter_path_2016}, distributed quantum sensing~\cite{gottesman2012,komar_quantum_2014} and quantum-secure communication~\cite{peev2009secoqc,sasaki2011tokyo,dynes2019cambridge,chen_implementation_2021}.
+One of the great promises of quantum technology is the development of quantum networks, which will allow global distribution of entanglement for tasks such as distributed quantum computing~\cite{beals_efficient_2013, van_meter_path_2016}, distributed quantum sensing~\cite{gottesman2012, komar_quantum_2014} and quantum-secure communication~\cite{bennett_quantum_2014, ekert_quantum_1991, peev2009secoqc, sasaki2011tokyo, dynes2019cambridge, chen_implementation_2021}.
 To leverage the full potential of quantum networks we require protocols that draw an efficiency advantage from genuine multi-partite entanglement as opposed to strictly pair-wise correlations such as Bell states.
 Multi-user entanglement such as Greenberger-Horne-Zeilinger (GHZ) states have already found application in quantum conference key agreement~\cite{epping_multi-partite_2017, grasselli_finite-key_2018, murta_quantum_2020, proietti_experimental_2021}, quantum secret sharing~\cite{hillery1999, tittel2001, broadbent2009} and quantum communication complexity problems~\cite{buhrman2010, ho2022}.
-However, a true network advantage has not yet been achieved.
-In this work we create a six-photon graph-state network from which we derive either a four-user GHZ state for direct quantum conference key agreement~\cite{epping_robust_2016, epping_large-scale_2016, hahn_quantum_2019,wallnofer2019} or the required amount of Bell pairs for the equivalent pair-wise protocol.
-We show that the GHZ-state protocol has a more than two-fold rate advantage by only consuming half the amount of network resources per secure conference key bit.